-The Research Question
+Research Question

-What is the Dissertation about?
-The prospectus should begin by stating the central question or puzzle that is to be addressed in the Dissertation.
-The research question (broadly construed; may be a research statement or multiple research questions) should be stated clearly and succinctly and phrased precisely, since it will determine what is or is not germane to the Dissertation.
-This is also the appropriate place to identify the general approach adopted in the Dissertation, the historical, geographical, temporal, and/or substantive scope.
+What are you trying to find out about the world?
+As a part of establishing the premise of the dissertation, the prospectus should state the central question or puzzle that is to be addressed.
+The research question (broadly construed; may be a research statement or multiple research questions) should be stated clearly and succinctly and phrased precisely, since it will determine what is or is not relevant to the dissertation.